Latest in: l.a. louver

 5 May 2014

 Rina Banerjee featured in the Los Angeles Times!
 David Pagel reviews Banerjee’s solo exhibition “Disgust,” currently on view at L.A.
 Louver.
 “Banerjee’s four sculptures steal the show.
-Each is made of hundreds if not …
+Each is made of hundreds if not thousands …

 Featured Image